itom-project/plugins/ThorlabsCCS/docs/thorlabsCCS.rst

 =========

 * itom setup 3.1.0: This plugin has been compiled using the ThorlabsOSASW SDK 2.80
-* itom setup >=3.1.0: This plugin has been compiled using the ThorlabsOSASW SDK 2.85
+* itom setup 3.2.1: This plugin has been compiled using the ThorlabsOSASW SDK 2.85
+* itom setup 4.0.0: This plugin has been compiled using the ThorlabsOSASW SDK 2.90